Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Introduction

-However, unlike the flexible any-to-any connection of EPS, the coarse-grained, point-to-point connectivity of OCS struggles to accommodate the dynamic traffic patterns in LLM training.
-Furthermore, while an OCS can reconfigure its optical circuits within tens of milliseconds \cite{urata_mission_2022, liu_lightwave_2023, liao_mixnet_2025}, the subsequent initialization of transceivers, NICs, and EPSs (updating the routing tables in order)—requires several seconds \cite{zerwas_what_2021, zhang_gemini_2021, liao_mixnet_2025}.
+However, unlike the flexible any-to-any connectivity of EPSs, the coarse-grained, point-to-point connectivity of OCSs struggles to accommodate the dynamic traffic patterns in LLM training.
+Furthermore, while an OCS can reconfigure its optical circuits within tens of milliseconds \cite{urata_mission_2022, liu_lightwave_2023, liao_mixnet_2025}, the subsequent initialization of transceivers, NICs, and EPSs, including routing-table updates, requires several seconds \cite{zerwas_what_2021, zhang_gemini_2021, liao_mixnet_2025}.
 Given that mainstream LLM training iterations typically span only a few seconds \cite{nvidia_nemotron4_2024, jiang_megascale_2024, jin_megascalemoe_2025, feng_optimus_2025, liang_lumos_2025}, intra-iteration topology reconfiguration is impractical.
-Under this constraint, maintaining a static topology throughout an iteration is a pragmatic strategy for current deployments \cite{liu_lightwave_2023, wang_topoopt_2023, jouppi_tpu_2023, zu_resiliency_2024}.
-Consequently, a priori engineering of a logical topology (i.e., the number of optical circuits allocated between Pod pairs \cite{zhao_understanding_2021,poutievski_jupiter_2022, han_highly_2025}) tailored to absorb time-varying LLM traffic is critical for mitigating OCS-induced communication bottlenecks.
+Under this constraint, maintaining a static topology throughout an iteration is a pragmatic strategy for current deployments \cite{poutievski_jupiter_2022, liu_lightwave_2023, wang_topoopt_2023, jouppi_tpu_2023, zu_resiliency_2024}.
+Consequently, a priori engineering of a logical topology (i.e., the number of optical circuits allocated between pod pairs \cite{zhao_understanding_2021,poutievski_jupiter_2022, han_highly_2025}) tailored to absorb time-varying LLM traffic is critical for mitigating OCS-induced communication bottlenecks.